 Starting about 1960, the Strippit Company Up-Graded their Single-Station Punch Machines, such as Sonic 15, Custom 18/30, Super 30/30, & Super 30/40, using their New-Style Swing-Arm Punch-Holder.
 These Swing-Arm Punch-Holders used Strippit's New, at that time, Hook & Handle System to Lock Punch-Holders to Machine.

-Handle-Lock Limit-Switch to Open, and the Machine Stops Punching.
+Handle-Lock Limit-Switch to Not-Close, and the Machine Stops Punching.

 The Correct Way to Repair would be to

 Replace Left & Right Hooks,

 Replace Cams on Left & Right Handles,